geekoun/MJMODAL/README.md

 MJMODAL
 ===========
 <p>
-	MJMODAL is a simple modal in pur javascript &amp; CSS3 <br />
+	MJMODAL is a simple modal in pure javascript &amp; CSS3.
+It's ultra speed because it does not use a js library.
+It needs just js & css3.<br />
 	<strong>Attention !</strong> : This little plugin need a small level integration.
 </p>